-Marketers need to be awesome writers in order to get their message communicated.
-Whether you are doing traditional marketing like print brochures or direct mail, or online marketing like blogging or tweeting, compelling writing is essential.
+Marketers need to be awesome writers (or know one) in order to get their message communicated.
+Whether you are doing traditional marketing like print brochures or direct mail, or online marketing like social media or email marketing, compelling writing is essential.

 Write with purpose